Want to feel completely confident in your ecommerce bookkeeping?

 Bookkeeping

-Bookkeeping and accounting are often used interchangeably, but they cover different tasks that feed to common goal.
-There are numerous bookkeeping-only practices if you’re looking to outsource these tasks.
-However, many accounting firms will also offer bookkeeping services.
+Bookkeeping and accounting are often used interchangeably, but they cover different tasks that feed to a common goal.

 Keeping good books means organized, accurate financial records, which accountants can use for their tasks.